+Hydrological Study

-accurate assessment of long-term hydrology is essential to any hydropower project.
+An Accurate assessment of long-term hydrology is essential to any hydropower project.
 The longer the hydrological records, more reliable are the estimation of design parameters for the project.
-In the case of ungauged (i.e., either limited or no stream flow records) river, direct measurements of hydrological parameters are not available, so, it is necessary to look at catchments that have similar catchment characteristics and meteorological records for the estimation of the hydrological data.

 The hydrological study of the project area comprises the desk study, field investigation, collection of hydrological and meteorological data from nearby project area, and various literature reviews.
-Briefly the hydrological study covers the following:
+Briefly this hydrological study covers the following:

 Collection of Hydrological data from the gauging stations,